 Ed Smith got the technology bug early on in life, repairing appliance for the folks in the neighborhood.
 Ed attended Westinghouse Technical High School and studied marketing and computer science and Pace University.

 After studying microprocessor technology at Fairchild while developing traffic control signals, the computer bug hit Ed at an early age.
 He would read Popular Electronics, Popular Mechanics and Omni magazines to stay caught up in a whirlwind of technological change.
 Ed’s first home was Radio Row on Canal Street, NY and his second home was Radio Shack.

 By 1976, Ed was hired by APF Electronics in New York to work on the next generation video game after the success of TV Fun - a variation of Pong.
 Ed’s role at APF included collaboration on hardware design, building the prototypes as well as Joystick and I/O port design for the MP1000 video game.
 The MP1000 competed directly with Atari, Magnavox and Coleco during the first generation of cartridge-based games.

 By 1978, Ed and the APF design team leveraged the processing power of the MP1000 and the I/O design by Ed to add a computer console unit to the MP1000, creating the Imagination Machine personal computer.

 Since his time at APF, Ed has been involved in almost every area of emerging technology with stints at Apple, Novell, Infosys Technologies and Kronos, developing global technology partner relationships that generated hundreds of millions of dollars in revenue.
-Ed worked with firms at the senior executive level in areas of Mainframe and Mini Computer Integration, Networking, Enterprise Application Development and Integration, Open Source Solutions, ERP, CRM, Cloud Computing and Big Data.
+Ed worked with firms at the senior executive level in areas of Mainframe and Mini Computer Integration, Networking, Enterprise Application Development and Integration, Open Source Solutions, ERP, CRM, Workforce Management, Cloud Computing and Big Data.